Kakaff/Glue.Net/README.md

 # Glue.Net

 ## What it is
 A C# OpenGL Function Loader and Glfw Wrapper.
+And some minor freetype usability.

 ## What it isn't
 Feature complete, I've only tested it with a handfull gl core functions.